 The type of treatment your teen gets will depend on how bad his or her substance problem is.

 - Experimenting.
 If your teen has started experimenting with substances, education through a school or community program may be all he or she needs.
 Some schools have programs for students with alcohol and drug use problems that provide support and drug education.

 - Dependence on alcohol or drugs.
 Your teen will need treatment in a structured program and may need medical help for withdrawal symptoms.
-If your teen is addicted to heroin or another opiate, he or she may be referred to a methadone treatment program.
-These programs use the medicines methadone, buprenorphine, or antidepressants such as bupropion (Wellbutrin) to help people cope with the withdrawal symptoms caused by opiate use.
+If your teen is dependent on heroin or another opioid, he or she may be referred to a methadone treatment program.
+These programs use the medicines methadone, buprenorphine, or antidepressants such as bupropion (Wellbutrin) to help people cope with the withdrawal symptoms caused by opioid use.

 - Dependence on tobacco.
 Your teen can get help to quit and prevent serious health problems.
 For more information, see the topic Quitting Smoking.